thomasspieksma/BBH_stars/README.md

 # BBH_stars

-Code and data accompanying the paper
+Code and data for the paper

 > **Self-acceleration of Hardening Binaries**
 > Giovanni Maria Tomaselli & Thomas F. M. Spieksma